fatchan/haproxy-panel-next/README.md

   - allow domain/cluster editing (with user dupe check) for non-admins
   - problems w/ ip whitelist and blacklist
 - Some kind of payment system
-- More advanced rules and ability to allow/block/bot mode based on those rules
+- More advanced rules and ability to allow/block/bot mode based on those rules.
+- Show statistics from clusters or servers within a cluster.
+  - Intelligent auto toggling of proteciton modes based on these stats

 #### Screenshots